Intensive Care Medicine

 Associate Professor Stephen Huang

-Dr Marek Nalos - Staff Specialist
+Dr Marek Nalos - Senior Lecturer and Staff Specialist

 Clinical Professor Anthony McLean